amtParis/Fall-2017/CreativeCoding/Week10-ML/ReadMe.md

 ##  Assignments

-1. Find a new image set to visualize using TSNE (you may use the download scripts from class or the examples or find a set in another way).
+1. Find a new image set to visualize using TSNE (you may use the download scripts or the examples or find a set in another way).
 Create a TSNE image grid using ofxTSNE and save your results.
-If you want to experiment with other types of data, you may, and be sure to take screenshots of the results.

-2. Train the char-rnn on a new text (it should not be too short or training will not produce good results) and run it through ofxMSATensorFlow example to generate new texts.
-Save the most interesting results.
+You can work in groups.

-3. Try out [DeepArt](https://deepart.io) to create a series of original style transfer images.
+2. Try out [DeepArt](https://deepart.io) to create a series of original style transfer images.

 4. Make some significant progress on the final projects!!!
+We will work on these next class.

 ## Read